 What to expect in Observation to Abstraction workshops

-Workshop-style classes, and opportunity to focus on your painting in like-minded company.
+Workshop-style classes, and opportunity to focus on your painting in friendly and welcoming like-minded company.

-The course title provides a starting point and a focus for experiments and direction of development.
-But students work in a wide variety of styles from realistic (figurative), through loosened up/relaxed interpretations of the subject to the wholly abstract.
+Students work in a wide variety of styles from realistic (figurative), through loosened up/relaxed interpretations of the subject and ‘non-real’ abstract.
 There is no pressure to work in a particular style or to imitate Ella’s work or that of any other artist.

 All materials are included, so you don't have to remember what to bring.
-However, you do bring your own apron, lunch, and rags/paper towels.
+However, you do bring your own rags/paper towels, apron and packed lunch.

-All levels are welcome, from beginners and rusty returners to experienced painters.
-Hhowever, Faster Friday groups are only for experienced painters already familiar with Ella’s approach and methods.
+All levels are welcome, including beginners, rusty returners and experienced painters.
+However, Faster Friday groups are only for experienced and confident painters already very familiar with Ella’s approach and methods.

 Workshops run 10am to 4pm in a light, warm, private studio in York Avenue, Headington, Oxford, with all materials, equipment and refreshments included, and easy parking right outside.